wso2-attic/ballerina-integrator/README.md

 # messaging-with-activemq

-In this guide we are focusing on building applications to work with ActiveMQ message broker.
-In this article, we are guiding on creating oneway JMS producer (one way messaging, aka fire and forget mode) and JMS consumer with ActiveMQ message broker.
+In this guide, we are focusing on building applications to work with ActiveMQ message broker.
+In this article, we are guiding on creating one-way JMS producer (one way messaging, aka fire and forget mode) and JMS consumer with ActiveMQ message broker.

 > This guide walks you through the process of describing implementing inter-process communication using Ballerina programming language